Mistakes that Prevent Staffing Agency Growth

 One of the main reasons temporary staffing agencies stop growing is due to the lack of the inability to foster a steady flow of quality candidates.
 Ask yourself this: why is your brand the perfect fit for potential candidates?
 Their time is valuable, prove that your services are too.

 Create brand awareness by sponsoring community events and focusing on content marketing.
 Both strategies will put your agency out there as a strong presence in the industry and will make candidates trust you as a source of career advice.
-More candidates mean a faster growing agency.
+A well-structured recruitment process will attract more candidates, leading to a faster growing agency.

 4. Limited tracking of operational measures

 It is crucial to track various metrics in order to monitor success.
-Doing so can determine the areas of improvement that are crucial for growth.
+In the business world, understanding these metrics can determine the areas of improvement that are crucial for growth.
 Only measuring metrics such as profit or revenue is a big mistake that keeps your staffing firm from growing.
 It limits the ability to make accurate decisions.
 Data can tell you what contributed to profitability and what hindered growth, use it!

 Some examples of what you should be monitoring would be overall candidates received per week, which recruiters seem to be getting the most leads, who is closing the most deals, etc.